-Professor of Software Engineering and Deputy Dean of the Faculty of Science and Technology Balbir Barn worked on the project with colleagues Professor Franco Raimondi and research assistant Lalith Athiappan, a MDX MSc graduate at MDX.
-The MDX team collaborated with Ravinder Barn, Professor of Social Policy at Royal Holloway, University of London and criminologist Carolyn Budd.
+Professor of Software Engineering and Deputy Dean of the Faculty of Science and Technology Balbir Barn worked on the project with colleagues Professor Franco Raimondi and research assistant Lalith Athiappan, an MDX MSc graduate.
+The team collaborated with Ravinder Barn, Professor of Social Policy at Royal Holloway, University of London and criminologist Carolyn Budd.
 The outcome of the research collaboration was the design and deployment of MAYOT (Mobile Apps for Youth Offending Teams).
 The app links young people with their caseworkers and provides them with timely information about goals/targets, exclusion zones, curfew alerts and upcoming appointments, with the aim of reducing risky behaviour and reoffending.

 The research found enthusiasm from young people around aspects of the MAYOT app.
 The app created a greater sense of autonomy and empowerment for young people - for example, with the possibility to prove to the authorities that they were in the location they say they were in at a particular time and the ease of getting information direct to their phones.
 Participation by the young people in the value sensitive design process also ensured that young people were conscious of concerns such as how data can be used to exert control and security risks if they lose their phone.